 &lt;h3 id="enter-aws-sam-cli">Enter AWS SAM CLI&lt;/h3>

-&lt;p>AWS Serverless Application Model (SAM) CLI is the tool that will make you fall in love with serverless development again.
-It&amp;rsquo;s like Docker Compose for Lambda functions.&lt;/p></description></item><item><title>Kubernetes: Debug Pods Like a Pro</title><link>https://txt.felipe.cloud/posts/07-k8s-debug/</link><pubDate>Tue, 18 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/07-k8s-debug/</guid><description>&lt;h3 id="ever-stared-at-a-crashloopbackoff-wondering-what-went-wrong">Ever stared at a CrashLoopBackOff wondering what went wrong?&lt;/h3>
+&lt;p>AWS Serverless Application Model (SAM) CLI cuts through all of that.
+Think of it as Docker Compose for Lambda functions.&lt;/p></description></item><item><title>Kubernetes: Debug Pods Like a Pro</title><link>https://txt.felipe.cloud/posts/07-k8s-debug/</link><pubDate>Tue, 18 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/07-k8s-debug/</guid><description>&lt;h3 id="ever-stared-at-a-crashloopbackoff-wondering-what-went-wrong">Ever stared at a CrashLoopBackOff wondering what went wrong?&lt;/h3>

 &lt;img src="https://txt.felipe.cloud/images/evergreen.gif" alt="meme">&lt;p>We&amp;rsquo;ve all been there: looking at a failing pod with no idea why it&amp;rsquo;s not starting.
 The logs are empty, and you&amp;rsquo;re about to lose your mind.&lt;/p>